Demographics of Houston: Romani

+Languages

+Historically, Houstonians tend to pronounce Southern English with the drawl typical of the Lower South.

 A total of 938,123 residents of the city of Houston said that they spoke English only, according to the 2000 census.
-Historically, Houstonians tend to pronounce Southern English with the drawl typical of the Lower South.
 The largest foreign languages in Houston included Spanish and Spanish creole (679,292 speakers), Vietnamese (26,125 speakers), Chinese (24,234 speakers), African indigenous languages (11,603 speakers), and Urdu of Pakistan (10,669 speakers).
 Percentages of the non-English groups who said that they spoke English at least "very well" include 42% of the Spanish speakers, 32% of the Vietnamese speakers, 49% of the Chinese speakers, 72% of the speakers of indigenous African languages, and 70% of the speakers of Urdu.

 In 2000, 1,961,993 residents of Harris County spoke English only.
 The five largest foreign languages in the county were Spanish or Spanish Creole (1,106,883 speakers), Vietnamese (53,311 speakers), Chinese (33,003 speakers), French including Cajun and Patois (33,003 speakers), and Urdu of Pakistan (14,595 speakers).
 Percentages of language groups who said that they spoke English at least "very well" include 46% of Spanish speakers, 37% of Vietnamese speakers, 50% of Chinese speakers, 85% of French speakers, and 72% of Urdu speakers.
 Southwestern Louisiana Creole language is spoken in Houston.

 As of 2015, about 40% of Harris County residents spoke languages other than English.
+By 2021 American Community Survey estimates, 46.2% of the city's population spoke a language other than English.
+In contrast, 53.8% of the population only spoke English.
+The second-most spoken language for Houston was Spanish at 37.2%.

+According to the 2022 American Community Survey, the most commonly spoken languages in Houston by people aged 5 years and over (2,149,641 people):